PicoBlazeProjects/MasterSlavePicoBlaze_EmbeddedSystemProject/README.md

 Install the project and open the project file with vivado.
 Running the simulation will give the result.
 Further details can be found in the project report.

+### note:
+if any of the source files are not shown in the project file, add them via add files section in vivado and add them from 'design' source folder

 ### For any question and suggestion , please contact with us:
 Ömer Demirci
 demirciomer98@gmail.com